GilSerrano/pinn-air/README.md

 * [José Gomes](https://github.com/JoseGomesJPG), under the supervision of <u>Prof. Alexandre Bernardino</u>
 * [João Pinto](https://github.com/jschpinto), under the supervision of <u>Prof. Bruno Guerreiro</u> and <u>Prof. Rita Cunha</u>

+The authors gratefully acknowledge Chrysoula Zerva and André F. T. Martins for their suggestions to improve the quality of this work.

 ## Project Sponsors
 - Institute for Systems and Robotics (ISR), a research unit of the Laboratory of Robotics and Engineering Systems (LARSyS)
 - Instituto Superior Técnico, Universidade de Lisboa